 In 1951, he exhibits at the Galerie Witcomb in Buenos Aires, and in Rome at the Galleria dell’Obelisco, followed by the Galerie Drouant-David in Paris in 1953, at the Galleria del Sole in Milan in 1954.
 His creations for the theatre are an essential part of his work at this time: La maison de Bernarda Alba by Federico Garcia Lorca, Festival de Biarritz and the Théâtre de l’Œuvre, Paris, 1951; Revenge, Ballet by Ruth Page, Chicago Opera Ballet, 1951; Don Perlimplin, by Federico García Lorca, Festival du XXe siècle, Paris, 1952 ; Les Noces de Figaro, by Mozart, Festival d’Aix-en-Provence, 1952 ; Deuil en 24 heures, Ballets de Roland Petit, Paris, 1953.
 In 1954, Clavé decides to abandon theatre design in order to devote himself to his painting.
 His final decorative work will be for the set and costumes for La Peur, a ballet by Roland Petit.
 The Arthus Tooth & Sons gallery presents a monographic exhibition in 1955 in London.
 Antoni Clavé received the UNESCO Prize for Engraving at the XXVIII Venice Biennale in 1956 and the Sala Gaspar in Barcelona exhibited his paintings for the first time.
 The first tapestry paintings are executed in 1957.
 Jean Cassou signs the catalogue of his exhibition at Galerie Beyeler in Basel.
 The same year he also exhibited at the Museo de bellas artes de Bilbao and at the Stephen Silagy Gallery in Los Angeles.
-He is awarded the Matarazzo price at the 5th Biennial of Sao Paulo where he receives the Matarazzo Prize for painting with Ben Nicholson for Great Britain and Giorgio Morandi for Italy.
+He represents France at the 4th Biennale of Sao Paulo where he receives the Matarazzo Prize for painting with Ben Nicholson for Great Britain and Giorgio Morandi for Italy.